isomerpages/mddi-corp/media-centre/speeches/_posts/2024-11-15-post-Speech by SMS Tan Kiat How at the National Translation Committee 10th Anniversary Conference.md

 efforts to preserve and promote Singapore’s linguistic diversity.</p>
 <p>23.
 I am also heartened to see our CTs bringing their friends and families
 along to our events.
 It is always a wonderful experience speaking to them.
-I recall seeing a three-generation family coming along for a CT event.
 We have CTs such as:</p>
 <p>a.
 M. Govindaraju, or better known as Captain Mago, is one of our most
 senior CTs who actively alerts the NTC on errant Tamil translations in